Select Page

 Background

-The extensive fires in south-eastern Australia in 2019/2020 burnt a number of plant species (and their habitats) that were not considered threatened at the time.
-This had the potential to increase the risk of those species declining to the point of becoming threatened in the near future.
+The extensive fires in south-eastern Australia in 2019/2020 burnt many plant species (and their habitats) that were not considered threatened at the time, but had the potential to increase the risk of these species declining to the point of becoming threatened in the near future.

-Many factors determine the ability of these plant species to successfully recover after the fires.
-These include fire severity, fire frequency, ongoing drought and a changing climate, along with impacts of post-fire grazing by feral animals and stock, weed invasions, and pathogens.
-The IUCN Red List criteria for species identify different mechanisms by which species may be threatened with extinction.
+Conservation of Nature (IUCN) Red List criteria for species identify different mechanisms by which species may be threatened with extinction.
 For plants, most are listed as threatened via IUCN Criterion B (i.e. restricted geographic ranges, continuing decline) (Le Breton et al. 2019) in part because data on species distributions is readily available to estimate the likely threshold of risk.
 To be considered threatened under Criterion B, a species needs also to have demonstrated continuing decline, and one of three co-conditions: severe fragmentation, a limited number of locations (sensu IUCN 2022) or extreme fluctuations.

 Progress to date

-Gallagher (2020), Gallagher et al. (2021, 2022, 2023) and Auld et al. (2020) identified species of national significance in Australia that were potentially adversely impacted by the 2019/2020 fires, using the methodology developed in Auld et al. (2022).
-Gallagher et al. (2018) and Le Breton et al. (2019) identified those species not currently recognised as threatened, that had geographic range sizes that are below the thresholds in IUCN Red List Criterion B. A combination of these sources allowed the creation of a priority list of species for field inspections to identify factors threatening recovery after fire for species with restricted geographic range sizes.
+2.a) Gallagher (2020), Gallagher et al. (2021, 2022, 2023) and Auld et al. (2020) identified plant species of national significance in Australia that were potentially adversely impacted by the 2019/2020 fires, using the methodology developed in Auld et al. (2022).
+Gallagher et al. (2018) and Le Breton et al. (2019) identified those not currently recognised as threatened, that had geographic range sizes that were below the thresholds in IUCN Red List Criterion B. Combining these sources allowed the creation of a priority list of species for field inspections, surveys and extinction risk assessments.

 Two groups of taxa were chosen:

-Banksia paludosa subsp astrolux is one of the target species surveyed by the ANPC following the 2019/2020 bushfires.
+Banksia paludosa subsp astrolux was one of the target species surveyed by the ANPC following the 2019/2020 bushfires and is now listed as Critically Endangered.
 Photo: Tony Auld

 • Banksia penicillata, a fire sensitive shrub species with seeds held in woody fruits in the canopy.
-A number of population declines from the 2019/2020 fires identified in areas that had not recovered from a previous fire in 2013 (none of the seedlings from the 2013 fire had matured and produced woody fruits when they were killed by the 2019/2020 fires).
-Recommended for listing as Endangered under the EPBC Act.
+A number of population declines from the 2019/2020 fires were identified in areas that had not recovered from previous fire (none of the seedlings from a 2013 fire had matured and produced woody fruits when they were killed by the 2019/2020 fires).
+Recommended for listing under the EPBC Act and declared as Endangered on 4 September 2024.

 • Banksia paludosa subsp. astrolux, a fire sensitive shrub species with seeds held in woody fruits in the canopy.
 Showed decline in some sites due to very low post-fire recruitment levels.
-Recommended for listing as Critically Endangered.
+Recommended for listing and declared as Critically Endangered on 4 September 2024.

 • Darwinia fascicularis subsp. oligantha, a fire-sensitive shrub species with a soil seed bank.
 Not considered to be threatened.